What is the Lawrence Student Writers Workshop all about?

 During the course of this unique program, all students become more competent and confident writers, artists, and communicators.

-This year’s theme: Healthy Me, Healthy Lawrence
+This year’s theme: Milestones

 Free bus transportation is provided to and from the Lawrence History Center, where the workshop is run in collaboration with Andover Bread Loaf, a Phillips Academy outreach program.
 “Rising Loaves” is the nickname for this middle school program.